 But the Fathers Farber and Dowd were aging, and building maintenance is a problem at the best of times.
 So matters of rotting window frames, leaking roofs and such were beautifully resolved with a visit by the “Property Brothers”.
 Martha Tennant offered shelter in her stable loft and Mrs Breen fed them at Saint Ahab’s rectory.

-On the job, you’d never guess they were in vocation; the three resembled any tradesman of the 1920s: spacious canvas pants and blue-stripped cotton shirts made from mattress ticking; worn brown boots and tool belts from the 19th century.
+On the job, you’d never guess they were in vocation; the three resembled any tradesman of the 1920s: capacious canvas pants and blue-stripped cotton shirts made from mattress ticking; well-worn brown boots and tool belts from the 19th century.
 And after work and dinner, a discreet beer—whose origins were less clear than the beverage itself—finished the day.

 Once the brothers broke the rhythm of construction, helping the Schutz family harvest their corn.
 And their last day in town—a Sunday—involved a barn dance and picnic, where we learned that Brother Andrew fiddled a respectable toe tapper.

-Such were the ways of Agincourt ninety years ago, and such may be their ways again, if we play our cards right.
+Such were the ways of Agincourt ninety years ago, and such might be their ways again, if we play our cards right.